Raguna (JP: Ragna)

 - Defeat Means Friendship: She moves into Kardia and becomes a marriage candidate after you beat the main story.

-- Easily Forgiven: She was the architect of the whole plan behind the monster summoning plan and was the one who erased Raguna's memories.
-Raguna forgives her for this almost instantly, though the alternative was her being forced to commit seppuku as per the rules of the Sechs military.
+- Easily Forgiven: She was the architect of the whole plan that filled Kardia's caves with monsters and ultimately summoned the true Grimoire and was the one who erased Raguna's memories.
+Raguna forgives her for this almost instantly, though the alternative was her being honor-bound to commit seppuku as per the rules of the Sechs military.

-- Eyepatch of Power: She wears one to cover up her gold eye.
+- Eyepatch of Power: She wears one to cover up her gold left eye.

 - In the Blood: She comes from a long lineage of Sechs military commanders.